tsbinns/tsbinns.github.io/index.md

 <!-- Main website description/introduction -->
-<p class="p">I am a neuroscientist from the UK currently based in Germany interested in computational, cognitive, and translational neuroscience, with a particular interest in neuromodulation and brain-computer interfaces.<br>
+<p class="p">I am a neuroscientist from the UK currently based in Germany interested in computational and translational neuroscience, with a particular interest in neuromodulation and brain-computer interfaces.
+I also have a strong interest in open-source software development, as well as promoting better coding practices in scientific research.<br>
 <br>
-Since October 2021 I am a Ph.D.
-Fellow of the Einstein Center for Neurosciences Berlin, Germany, investigating the possibility of functional connectivity between the cortex and subthalamic nucleus of the basal ganglia as a biomarker for next-generation adaptive deep brain stimulation treatments for Parkinson's disease under the supervision of Prof. Wolf-Julian Neumann and Prof. Stefan Haufe.<br>
+Currently, I am a Ph.D.
+Fellow of the Einstein Center for Neurosciences Berlin, Germany, investigating functional connectivity in invasive recordings from Parkinson's disease patients, and the possibility of its use as a biomarker for next-generation adaptive deep brain stimulation treatments.
+Alongside this, I am also developing and contributing to open-source software projects for signal analysis.<br>
 <br>
-I am also a graduate with First-Class Honours in an M.Sci.
+Prior to this, I graduated with First-Class Honours in an M.Sci.
 Neuroscience with Psychology degree at the University of Aberdeen, UK.
-This included 12 months spent on placement at the Bernstein Center for Computational Neuroscience, Berlin, Germany, investigating volition and decision-making using brain-computer interfaces in the group of Prof. John-Dylan Haynes.<br>
+This included 12 months spent on placement at the Bernstein Center for Computational Neuroscience, Berlin, Germany, investigating decision-making with machine learning and brain-computer interfaces in the group of Prof. John-Dylan Haynes.<br>
 <br>
 Feel free to check out my <a href="/CV">CV</a> and <a href="/publications">publications</a>, or contact me <a href="/contact-links">here</a>.</p>